List of bishops of the Orthodox Church of Ukraine: Titular bishops

-Titular bishops have the duties normally assigned to a priest in the eparchy, but unlike priests they answer directly to the Head of the Church and the Holy Synod, bypassing the ruling bishop.
-Titular bishops cannot be chosen to fill a seat in the Holy Synod, but can partake in consecration of new bishops at their own will.
+Titular bishops have the duties normally assigned to a priest in the eparchy, but unlike priests, they answer directly to the Head of the Church and the Holy Synod, bypassing the ruling bishop.
+Titular bishops cannot be chosen to fill a seat in the Holy Synod, but can partake in the consecration of new bishops at their own will.
+Before the 2018 unification, such bishops were known as bishop-priests within the Ukrainian Orthodox Church - Kyivan Patriarchate.